gustavo-iniguez-goya/decloacker/README.md

 ```

 List, copy or get info of directories and files by accessing directly the disk device (only ext4 filesystems).

    - These options help to manipulate files or directories hidden by some kernel rootkits (like Diamorphine).
+   - NOTE: only available for ext4 filesystems.
+   - NOTE: this feature does not work on tmpfs, so if /tmp is mounted on tmpfs, it won't find hidden files/directories.
+     it'll work for LD_PRELOAD rootkits, and some kernel rootkits.

 ```bash
   disk ls --dev=STRING <paths> ... [flags]